pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

 ```
 ### Upgrading SRS to Kubernetes Cluster Version >=1.25

+We need to use Elasticsearch server version 7.17.9 to support SRS on Kubernetes version >=1.25.
 - **Internally Provisioned Elasticsearch**
   - Get the latest backingservices chart which supports `k8s version >=1.25`
   - Update the srs and elasticsearch certificates by running the below Make command